Hamit Altıntop: International career

 Altıntop played in all five of Turkey's matches at UEFA Euro 2008.
-He assisted all three goals in the comeback against the Czech Republic and in the quarter-finals against Croatia he scored the third penalty to make it 3–1 in the shoot out.
+He assisted all three goals in the comeback against the Czech Republic and scored the third penalty in the quarter-final shoot-out against Croatia, which Turkey won 3–1.
 After goalkeeper Rüştü Reçber saved the next Croatian penalty, Turkey advanced to the semi-finals against Germany.
-Turkish coach Fatih Terim used him as a right defender in the first two games of the tournament, a move that was heavily criticized by the media, since Altıntop was a midfielder for his then-club Bayern Munich.
-After the match against Switzerland, Terim switched him to midfield for the remainder of the tournament, which boosted both Turkey's and his own performance.
-His bold playing style and decisive passes made him a dominant player in the Turkish midfield.
-He was awarded with the Carlsberg Man of the Match award following the quarter-final match against Croatia.
-At the conclusion of the tournament, Altıntop was widely acknowledged to be one of the tournament's stars, and was included in UEFA's official 23-man "Team of the Tournament".
+Turkish coach Fatih Terim used Altıntop as a right defender in the first two matches before moving him into midfield for the remainder of the tournament.
+He was awarded the Carlsberg Man of the Match award following the quarter-final against Croatia.
+At the conclusion of the tournament, Altıntop was selected for UEFA's official 23-man "Team of the Tournament".

-In January 2011, Altıntop won the FIFA Puskás Award for Goal of the Year of 2010 for his volley against Kazakhstan in September 2010 in a Euro 2012 qualifier.
+In January 2011, Altıntop won the FIFA Puskás Award for the best goal of 2010 for his volley against Kazakhstan in September 2010 during a UEFA Euro 2012 qualifying match.

-He was captain of the national team for the first time on 30 March 2011 in a 2–0 victory against Austria.
+He captained the national team for the first time on 30 March 2011 in a 2–0 victory against Austria.

+Post-playing career

+Following his retirement from professional football, Altıntop became involved in football administration.
+He served as a board member of the Turkish Football Federation (TFF) responsible for the national teams and was involved in the federation's preparations for UEFA Euro 2024.
+He left the TFF in 2024 following the election of a new federation administration.

+In 2024, Altıntop was also appointed as a member of UEFA's National Team Competitions Committee for the 2023–25/27 cycle.